- PCOS is a hormone imbalance that can cause irregular periods, unwanted hair growth, and acne.

 What are some of the possible medical benefits of oral contraceptive pills for young women with PCOS?

-- Regular and Lighter Periods: Oral contraceptive pills can help to regulate the menstrual cycle so your period comes about every 28 days or less often on extended pill cycles.
+- Regular and Lighter Periods: Oral contraceptive pills can help to regulate your menstrual cycle so your period comes about every 28 days or less often on extended pill cycles.
 The Pill usually causes lighter periods, too.
+This is important because not having your periods may result in excess growth of the lining inside your uterus, called the endometrium.
+Excess growth can lead to prolonged and heavy periods, or eventually a condition called endometrial hyperplasia.
+This is a precursor to endometrial cancer, therefore it is very important to ensure the endometrium is being shed in a daily or cyclic fashion.

 - Less Unwanted Hair: Oral contraceptive pills can lower androgen hormone levels and lessen the amount of excess hair growth (also called “hirsutism”).
 It can take 6 months before there’s a decrease in unwanted hair on the face, chest, back, and stomach.